CoDIS-Lab/AQNet/README.md

 conda activate aqnet
 ```

+#### Satellite Imagery Download
+After setting up the environment, before running the experiments, You have to download Sentinel 2 and Sentinel 5P images.

+Please download satellite imagery files from [Scheibenreif et. al.](https://zenodo.org/record/5764262#.YfJiPS1XYUs) into `/Datadir` folder.

 #### Example:
 **To train single output model without tabular data (AQNet (No Tabular)) for 40 epochs, run the following code from the `/Modules/SingleOutput` directory.
 **